liamzdenek/ferment-ai/memory-bank/techContext.md

 3. **Monitoring**
    - Logging for debugging
    - Metrics for performance monitoring
-   - Event tracking for system behavior
+   - Event tracking for workflow execution

 ## Demo Application

-A barebones demo application has been created in 'packages/demo/src/main.ts' that shows how the app will be initialized and navigated.
+A demo application has been created in 'packages/demo/src/main.ts' that shows how the app will be initialized and navigated.
 It demonstrates a two-agent model with a junior engineer and senior engineer that can communicate with each other.

 To build and run the demo application: